lekoala/silverstripe-filepond/README.md

 If for some reason you use a custom endpoint for your FilePond, you can use the `setCustomServerConfig`.
 You can pass an array of options (for simple configs) or a string that should be the name of a global js handler.

+## Simpler SilverStripe support

+If you use Simpler SilverStripe, this module will use `DOMNodesInserted` and disable custom ajax support.

 ## Config flags

 FilePondField has the following configurable options